LambFerret/LambFerret/README.md

 ### 👓 about me...
 - Korean 🇰🇷
 - Junior(1 year) Backend Web Developer using Java Spring.
-- Interested with Studying Networks and CS.
+- Interested with studying Networks and CS.
-- I like to learn languages for traveling and eat their lovely foods! 🥪
+- I like to learn languages for traveling around and eat their lovely foods! 🥪

 ### ☁️ SNS
 - blog : naive.tistory.com